English and drama

 Assessment modes: Coursework

 On this module you will explore how 'short fiction' has developed historically, and how it is now manifested and defined.
-You will analyse a wide range of forms that may include fable, folk tale, the graphic novel, sudden fiction, and of module the short story.
+You will analyse a wide range of forms that may include fable, folk tale, the graphic novel, sudden fiction, and the short story.
 Though the module is concentrated on the analysis and production of works of short fiction, it also introduces you to a more complicated and nuanced understanding of fiction and theory.

 The module also contains a creative writing component.
 You will be encouraged to respond to texts each week by writing your own fictions and reflecting on them in a logbook.
-Up to half of the module will be given over to creative writing workshops run by the tutor, with materials and creative writing exercises provided by the tutor and discussions of writing practice.
+Up to half of the module will be given over to creative writing workshops run by the tutor, with materials and creative writing exercises provided by the tutor alongside discussions of writing practice.
 An anthology of students' creative writing is published each year as an outcome of this module.

 Module learning outcomes

 - Think critically and creatively about the construction of fiction, and short fiction in particular.